quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints SHOULD use MP_NEW_CONNECTION_ID and MP_RETIRE_CONNECTION_ID
 frames to provide new Connection IDs for the peer after the initial_max_paths parameter is negotiated.

-Endpoints MUST NOT issue Connection IDs with Path Identifiers larger than the path limitation declared by the initial_max_paths transport parameter and MAX_PATHS frames.
+Endpoints MUST NOT issue Connection IDs with even numbered Path Identifiers larger than the path limitation declared by the initial_max_client_paths transport parameter and MAX_CLIENT_PATHS frames.
+They MUST NOT issue Connection IDs with even numbered Path Identifiers larger than the path limitation declared by the initial_max_server_paths transport parameter and MAX_SERVER_PATHS frames.

 Cipher suites with nonce shorter than 12 bytes cannot be used together with the multipath extension.
 If such cipher suite is selected and the use of the